0xF5T9/emart-docker/README.md

 Create `import` folder and copy `schema.sql`, `upload.zip` files into it.

 - `schema.sql`: This file will be executed on the database when run docker container for the first time (No volume created yet)
-- `upload.zip`: This file will be unzipped into `vyfood-backend` directory when run docker container for the first time (No volume created yet)
+- `upload.zip`: This file will be unzipped into `emart-backend` directory when run docker container for the first time (No volume created yet)

 Expected output: